 - Delivery of an Activity Plan to engage our public, inspire social justice and personal achievement; and make our visitors aware of the heritage value of our historic site

-- Improved interpretation which will be aimed at helping people understand and enjoy heritage
+Our improved interpretation will help people understand and enjoy heritage.

-- In meeting our combined Project Outcomes we will generate a number of community benefits to Blantyre and the wider area
+We will generate a number of community benefits to Blantyre and the wider area.